paulhibbing/AGread/cran-comments.md

 ## Resubmission:
-This is a major version increment reflecting incorporation of Rcpp and increased reliance on S3 methods for handling internal processes and function outputs.
+This is an update incorporating various changes broadly
+    related to data interpolation, reduced time complexities, robustness of file reading functions, and a bug fix for mismatched types in declaration/definition for one
+    particular internal function.

 ## Test environments
 * local Windows 10 installs, interchanging R 3.5.0 and R 3.5.2